OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ### Reconciliation facets

-Under "Reconcile" → "Facets" you can see a number of reconciliation-specific faceting options.
+Under “Reconcile” → “Facets” you can see a number of reconciliation-specific faceting options.
 OpenRefine automatically creates two facets for you when you reconcile a column.

-One is a numeric facet for "best candidate's score," the range of reconciliation scores of only the best candidate of each cell.
+One is a numeric facet for “best candidate's score,” the range of reconciliation scores of only the best candidate of each cell.
 Each service calculates scores differently and has a different range, but higher scores always mean better matches.
 You can facet for higher scores in the numeric facet, and then approve them all in bulk, by using “Reconcile” → “Actions” → “Match each cell to its best candidate.”

-There is also a “judgment” facet created, which lets you filter for the cells that haven't been matched (pick "none" in the facet).
+There is also a “judgment” facet created, which lets you filter for the cells that haven't been matched (pick “none” in the facet).
 As you process each cell, its judgment changes from “none” to “matched” and it disappears from the view.

 You can add other reconciliation facets by selecting “Reconcile” → “Facets” on your column.
 You can facet by: